khalidmessi/git_tutorial/readme.md

 This is my second file. this is a readme file which provides description about the repositery.
-This repo contains a file named index.html which has title and heading in it.
+This repo contains a file named index.html which has title and heading in it. this is a small change in my readme.